 Even if your app serves a global user base, in many cases, a single region is still the best choice.
 The lower latency benefits might not outweigh the added complexity of multi-region deployment.
 Even with a single region deployment, you can still use optimizations, such as Cloud CDN and global load balancing, to reduce user latency.
 You can choose to use a second region for backup and disaster recovery reasons, but this does not affect the app's serving path and therefore, won't affect user latency.

-Distributed frontend and backend in a single region
+Distributed frontend in multiple regions and backend in a single region

 The following diagram shows a deployment model where you distribute the frontend across multiple regions but limit the backend to a single region.
-This model lets you benefit from lower latency to the frontend servers while not having to sync data across multiple regions.
+This model gives you the benefit of lower latency to the frontend servers while not not having to sync data across multiple regions.

-However, user latency decreases in single-region backend deployments if the average user request requires no data requests or few data requests to the central backend before the app can produce a result.
-An example is an app that deploys an intelligent caching layer on the frontend or handle data writes asynchronously.
+This deployment model provides low user latency in scenarios where the average user request involves no data requests or involves just a few data requests to the central backend before the app can produce a result.
+An example is an app that deploys an intelligent caching layer on the frontend or that handles data writes asynchronously.
 An app that makes many requests that require a full roundtrip to the backend may not benefit from this model.

 Distributed frontend and backend in multiple regions